Abdullahxz/Abdullahxz.github.io/content/posts/hello world.md

 Outside of work and personal interests, I like to spend time with a few special people.
 They keep me grounded, challenge my thinking, and help me grow.

 While this post is a bit more personal, most of what you’ll find here will be related to computer science and the stuff I work on.
 I’ll probably ramble from time to time about programming languages, algorithms, best practices, system design, and also my terrible code.
 I’m excited to share what I learn and hopefully provide something valuable as in what not to do.
+I will leave you with this excerpt from Structure and Interpretation of Computer Programs by Abelson and Sussman.

 > Programs should be written for people to read, and only incidentally for machines to execute.<br>
 > — <cite>Harold Abelson and Gerald Jay Sussman (Structure and Interpretation of Computer Programs)</cite>